triptych/web-game-component-engine/README.md

 2. Game Grid: A central area where users can place and manipulate game components.
 3. Component Inspector: A panel for viewing and editing properties of selected components.
 4. Drag-and-Drop Functionality: Users can drag components from the list to the grid.
-5. Zoom and Pan Controls: For navigating larger game layouts.
+5. Zoom and Pan Controls: For navigating larger game layouts, including smooth panning functionality.
 6. Component Selection and Deletion: Users can select components on the grid and delete them.
 7. Responsive Design: The application is designed to work on different screen sizes.
 8. Toolbar: Provides options to save, load, and reset the game state.